apify/apify-docs/sources/academy/platform/deploying_your_code/output_schema.md

 Also, if your desired label has the same name as the defined object key, then you don't need to specify a label name.
 The schema will, by default, show a capitalized version of the key and even split camel case into separate words and capitalize all of them.

-So, the matching object for the Zappos Scraper shown in the example above will look something like this:
+The matching object for the Zappos Scraper shown in the example above will look something like this:

 ```js
 const results = {